×

 There are a few basic rules and there are some more technical ‘stress-testing’ procedures that should be followed.

 For the purposes of this article we’ll use the Weekend Trend Trader (WTT) strategy as an example.
-It was released in 2012 and I continue to use it today, as do many traders around the world.
+It was released in 2012 and I continue to use a variant today, as do many traders around the world.

 The basic rules of robustness are: